tguerin/newton/README.md

 )
 ```

-Try our [animation configurator](https:://newton.7omtech.fr/configure) to tweak your animation.
+Try our [effect configurator](https://newton.7omtech.fr/docs/configurator) to tweak your effect.

 ## Example